 Born in Evanston, Illinois, Rob grew up in Hannibal, Missouri before attending Dartmouth College, where he played football.
 Rob spent a year as a paralegal at the D.C. office of an international law firm before entering the University of Virginia School of Law, where he was selected for the Virginia Law Review and Order of the Coif.
 Rob was a law clerk to Judge Eugene Lynch of the U.S. District Court for the Northern District of California before joining Williams & Connolly in 1990.
 He supervised the firm’s pro bono criminal practice from 2006 to 2008, was chair of the firm's Hiring Committee from 2008 to 2010, and is currently chair of the firm’s Partner-Associate Committee.

 Rob has taught “Defending a Criminal Case” at Vanderbilt Law School and has taught “Federal White Collar Crime” and “Trial Advocacy” at Georgetown University Law Center.
 He has lectured at a number of other law schools, including Duke and Yale.
 Rob is a frequent speaker on criminal law, legal ethics, and professional liability.
 His speaking engagements have included appearances at the U.S. Chamber of Commerce, the Sixth Circuit, the Seventh Circuit, and the District of Columbia Judicial Conferences.
 He serves on the Lawyers Committee of the Innocence Project and the Advisory Committee for the National White Collar Criminal Defense College at Stetson Law, and was appointed by the Virginia Supreme Court to its faculty to teach professionalism to new lawyers.
-He currently serves on the American Bar Association’s Criminal Justice Standards Task Force charged with updating the ABA’s Discovery Standards.
+He also served on the American Bar Association’s Criminal Justice Standards Task Force charged with updating the ABA’s Discovery Standards.

 Rob is a member of the American Bar Association, the Dartmouth Lawyers Association, the Federalist Society, the National Association of Criminal Defense Lawyers, and the Maryland State Bar Association.